jefferywmoore/CISSP-Study-Resources/CISSP-Domain-8-2024+Objectives.md

     - DAST is usually performed once a program has cleared SAST and basic code flaws have been fixed
     - DAST enables devs to trace subtle logical errors that are likely to cause security problems, without the need to create artificial error-inducing scenarios
     - dynamic analysis is also effective for compatibility testing, detecting memory leakages, identifying dependencies, and analyzing software without accessing the software’s actual source code
+  - **Software Composition Analysis (SCA)**: tools and techniques that identify open-source and third-party components in a codebase, catalog their versions and licenses, and flag known vulnerabilities; SCA is critical for managing software supply chain risk
   - **Interactive Application Security Testing (IAST)**: the combination of SAST and DAST such application testing is done on the running system (DAST), with access to source code (SAST)

 ## [8.3](#83-assess-the-effectiveness-of-software-security-osg-10-chpts-2021) Assess the effectiveness of software security (OSG-10 Chpts 20,21)